basicallydan/danhough.com/_posts/2015-05-23-backbone-composition.markdown

 description: The eternal struggle between composition and inheritance is coming to your browser.
 ---

+**EDIT:** Some friendly folks on Reddit pointed out that what I'm describing is a mixin pattern and **not** composition.
+Somewhere along the line, my understanding was messed up and I got composition confused with mixins - I apologise.
+Anyway, keep that in mind when you read this article.
+Thanks.

 Inheritance is a concept that most software engineers are familiar with: Given a class or object, another object can "inherit" the properties of that class or object and extend them somehow.
 While this is usually associated with Object-Oriented Programming it's also a feature of JavaScript's prototype system.

 In [Backbone](https://backbonejs.org), we tend to follow an OOP-like pattern.
 A common thing to see in Backbone projects is a View which defines some functions and/or properties which are needed for all or most of the Views in the project.
 This is all thanks to our good friend the [`extend()` function](http://backbonejs.org/#View-extend).